 This is pretty cut and dry because there are only a few video editing programs considered legitimate by the professional filmmaking community.
 The top 3 professional video editing programs are Premiere Pro, Final Cut Pro and Avid Media Composer.
 If the person you are interviewing does not use one of these programs you should probably consider moving on to the next candidate.

-We use Premiere Pro, which happens to be the same video editing software that James Cameron used to edit Avatar.
+We use Premiere Pro, which happens to be the same video editing software was used to edit Avatar, Deadpool and Gone Girl.
 Using Premiere Pro allows us to edit your film just like a Hollywood movie.
-It helps us make your movie a work of art that you will treasure forever.
+It helps us make your film a work of art that you will treasure forever.

 - Do you use color correction?